virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterRestartNode

-The event will be triggered after restarting a node.
-It will be called subsequently upon the *restartNodeById* and *restartNodeByGroup* actions.
+The event is triggered after restarting a node.
+It is called subsequently upon the *restartNodeById* and *restartNodeByGroup* actions.

 **Event Placeholders:**